a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 With no selection, click the icon's name.
 Verify that no rename prompt appears.
   * Launch DeskTop.
 With multiple icons selected, click an icon's name.
 Verify that no rename prompt appears.

 * Launch DeskTop.
 Select a file icon.
-Position the window so that the icon is entirely offscreen.
+Position the window so that the icon is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
-Move the icon so that the name is entirely offscreen.
+Move the icon so that the name is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that nothing mispaints on the desktop.
 * Launch DeskTop.
 Open a window.
 Select a volume icon.
-Move the icon so that the name is entirely offscreen.
+Move the icon so that the name is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Open two windows.
 Select a volume icon.
-Move the icon so that the name is entirely offscreen.
+Move the icon so that the name is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that the previously active window title bar is reactivated and that nothing mispaints on the desktop.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
 Click away.
 Verify that the full name is used.